chriscab83/CarND-Traffic-Sign-Classifier-Project/writeup_ccabrera.md

 ![alt text][image3]

 Performing this normalization helped to bring out features in the images by increasing the contrast in the image.
-Also, this normalization bring the mean from 78.985 to 0.503 and the standard deviation in the dataset down from 66.89 to 0.354 which should help the neural net perform better.
+Also, this normalization brought the mean from 78.985 to 0.503 and the standard deviation in the dataset down from 66.89 to 0.354 which should help the neural net perform better.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.